 Aim 2: Expected Outcome and Alternate Approaches

 The phylogenomic approach used in Aim 2A has been validated for 150 land plant species, and was used to derive hypotheses for genes underlying species (and trait) divergence [1].
 This aim will implement the BigPlant phylogenomic framework to a set of species with “anti-infectious” activity from the “Wild Medicine” collection at NYBG and a set of outgroups.
 We anticipate finding genes that provide positive branch support at each node in the tree and using an over-representation of term analysis we can also estimate the “biological functions” encoded by these genes.
-The list of PBS genes will be expanded into functional modules by incorporating coexpression networks in Aim 2B.
-Overlaying the metabolic pathways on the PBS genes and the coexpression modules derived there off will provide leads for potential pathways and compounds for assays in Aim 3.
+The list of PBS genes will be expanded into functional modules by incorporating co-expression networks in Aim 2B.
+Overlaying the metabolic pathways on the PBS genes and the co-expression modules derived from them will provide leads for potential pathways and compounds for assays in Aim 3.
 This combination of data types (eg. Phylogenetic, metabolic and correlation analysis) is the breakthrough innovation of our approach and should provide a rational method for identifying bioactive compounds and their biosynthetic pathways.
 We anticipate two primary challenges to this approach: 1.
 The development of novel pathways through expansion in gene families rather than amino acid changes in existing proteins which would not be picked up by our PBS based approach and 2.
 Entirely novel pathways that are unknown and hence unmappable in our pathway overlay approach.
 Our phylogenomic framework captures the membership of gene families and can detect specific expansion in specific plant groups as was shown in our recent study of Membrane transporters [Leran et al. TiPS 2013].
 Therefore members of gene families that show specific expansion that correlates with the Medicinal trait will be added to pathway over-representation analysis in Aim 2C to address challenge 1.
-For the second challenge we will manually curate the genes from NVNs (Aim 2B) that correlate well with Medicinal trait by employing the expertise of our bioinformaticians in collaboration with our expert Biochemist and natural product chemists at NPDI.
+For the second challenge we will manually curate the genes from NVNs [spell out] (Aim 2B) that correlate well with Medicinal trait by employing the expertise of our bioinformaticians in collaboration with our expert Biochemist and natural product chemists at NPDI.
+[This is very vague and the word “manual” and “bioinformatician” doesn’t work.
+How about: For the second challenge, we will identify genes that correlate with medicinal traits regardless of literature annotations.]

 Aim 3 Natural product chemistry, biological assays and compound evaluation